kailash-manasarovar/statement/docs/index.md

 - Staying alive and well is always a strong motive.
 - Are people's children threatened?
 - My online helper - [the repentant trumpet teacher who I have forgiven](#a-friend-on-the-inside) - told me repeatedly that the gang will kidnap your kids if you go against them.
-- It seems likely that a criminal porn-enterprise with expertise in sedating, surveillance, and spy-cam tech, with members all over Europe and the UK - including Portugal as I found out on my trip to Fatima in October 2024 - would be behind the Madeline McCann kidnap.
+- It seems likely that a criminal porn-enterprise with expertise in sedating, surveillance, manipulation, and spy-cam tech, with members all over Europe and the UK - including Portugal as I found out on my trip to Fatima in October 2024 - would be behind the Madeline McCann kidnap.
 - Did they target Madeline to teach someone a lesson, like they do?
 - Tweets like this one made me wonder if they kept her alive as a bargaining chip.